gschmutz/nosql-workshop/06-working-with-neo4j/README.md

 ## Loading the Movie Graph

 Use the pin on the Movie Graph panel to pin that panel to the top.
 We will follow the instructions in this window step by step.
-Click on the next step in the navigaton bar on the bottom of the panel to navigate to 2/8.
+Click on the next step in the navigation bar on the bottom of the panel to navigate to 2/8.

 ![Alt Image Text](./images/neo4j-create-graph.png "Neo4J Browser")

-Click on the little arrow, left to the `CREATE .. ` statement and the statement should show up in the top panel.
+Click on the little arrow, left to the `CREATE ..` statement and it should show up in the top panel.

-Execute the create command to create the movie graph and add some sample movie data to play with.
+Execute the `CREATE ..` command to create the movie graph and add some sample movie data to play with.

-Before continueing with the next step, let's see how the graph looks like.
+Before continuing with the next step, let's see how the graph looks like.
 Click on the database icon on the top left corner of the Neo4J browser.

 ![Alt Image Text](./images/neo4j-database-view.png "Neo4J Browser")